What You Need to Know About Meth Labs in Your Home

 Burn Marks – Burn marks in the home’s interior or burnt patches of lawn could indicate that meth was produced in the home.

 Odd Features – When you look around your home, does it seem like certain elements, such as ventilation substances, have been jerry-rigged over time?
 Meth manufacturers may make special tweaks to interior and exterior features to assist with drug production, and they will avoid letting outside professionals into the home to make repairs.

 Health – If you or other household occupants find yourselves frequently feeling ill or under the weather, there may be a problem with dangerous chemicals in your home.

 What to Do About Former Meth Labs

 If you suspect that your home may have been previously used as a meth lab, it’s very important that you test the home for the presence of meth.
 Meth testing kits are easy to purchase and use on your own and will give you fast, accurate answers.
 If your fears are confirmed, you must take immediate action in order to protect yourself and your loved ones.
 Never attempt to clean up a former meth lab on your own.
 The use of certain cleaning agents and chemicals may create very dangerous or hazardous reactions with meth.
 In addition to this, cleaning up all traces of meth is extremely difficult and you could miss something.
 It’s always in your best interest to seek help from a professional restoration contractor with experience in cleaning up after former meth labs.

 The safety of you and your loved ones is a top priority, with the integrity of your home being second.
 If you believe your home may have been used to produce meth, Abbotts Fire & Flood can help.
-Give us a call for an evaluation and free quote today.
+Give us a call for an evaluation and free consultation today.